However, there is another important aspect of improving your WordPress blog performance:

-I advise you to follow this same tutorial to clean yours.
+I advise you to follow this same tutorial to clean your WordPress database as well.

 So, let’s go deep clean our WordPress database & improve the overall performance of our WordPress blog!

-Tutorial: How to use WordPress Advanced Database Cleaner plugin for deleting orphan tables & tasks
+How to use Advanced Database Cleaner plugin for deleting orphan tables & tasks

 IMPORTANT: Don’t do database optimization without doing this one thing…

 Before you start using this tutorial, you should take a backup of your WordPress database.
 You can use the WP-DB Backup plugin to take complete a database backup or find another plugin from this list here.

 If you are using Kinsta hosting, simply go to Sites > Backup & click on “Backup Now”.